jverne/jverne.github.io/_posts/2016-04-08-maybe-harder-is-better.md

 My point isn't that everything sucks (though it does, sort of) but rather that if this was a traditional toolchain I might have had a fighting chance.
 But, because these new models are based on stuff that is at a higher level of abstraction (i.e., the web, or USB mounts, or monolithic Javascript engines) my usual ways of solving these problems are not as useful.

 And the end result is the same: as a weekend warrior, the thought of wrestling the interface or toolchain often makes me want to choose a different hobby.

+***

+Well, it only took a few hours of mucking about, but I sorted out the Tessel 2 Node.js problem, the follow-on USB driver problem, the connecting to Wi-Fi problem, and was able to update the device.
+It is now happily blinking green and blue LEDs.